 § 10.
 Authorities of the Foundation include its Council and Board.

-§ 11.
-1. Council of the Foundation resolves if at least a half of its members are present at the meeting of the Council, and the President of the Council has sent the letter of notification to all of its members by registered mail at least 14 days before the date of that session.
+2. At the meeting a Council resolves if at least half of its members are present at the session and the President of the Council has sent the letter of notification to all of its members at least 14 days before the date of that session.
 The letter of notification should contain the agenda.
-The agenda may only be changed with consent of all members of the Council present at the session.
+The agenda may only be changed with the consent of all members of the Council present at the session.

-2. Resolutions of the Foundation’s authorities are made by the ordinary majority of votes of members present at the session, to the exception of resolutions concerning: assignment of property and profits towards the Foundation’s aims; encumbering of that property; liquidation of the Foundation and assignment of its property; changes in the Foundation’s statute.
+3. Resolution of the Foundation’s authorities are made by the ordinary majority of votes of members present at the session physically or online, to the exception of resolutions concerning: assignment of property and profits towards the Foundation’s aims; encumbering of that property; liquidation of the Foundation and assignment of its property; changes in the statute.
 In these and other matters specified in the Statute, the majority of two-thirds of votes is required.
 Voting shall take place in person or by using a remote electronic voting system.

 1. The Foundation’s Council is composed of the Founders who, within 14 days of the date on which the Court’s decision to sanction the present amendments becomes valid, express their will to be members of the Council.
-Also other persons may be co-opted to the Council.
+Other persons may also be co-opted to the Council.
 The membership of the Council of a Founder who has been appointed to the Foundation’s Board is subject to suspension.

 2. The Foundation’s Council is made up of 6 to 9 members